asheroto/Chocolatey-Package-Updater/README.md

 ### Calling the `UpdateChocolateyPackage` function

+Now that you have the dot-sourcing code at the top of your `update.ps1` script, you can call the `UpdateChocolateyPackage` function immediately after.

 #### Example using file distributed in package

 This method corresponds to the [example-package-exe-distributed](example-package-exe-distributed) example package.